 5. Remember: you deserve to be there.

 The acting audition tips above may not work for everybody, and that’s okay.
-What’s most important is discovering what works best for you.
+What’s most important is discovering what works best for you as an actor.
 If you’re not sure, don’t worry: it’ll come with practice.
 The more auditions you go on, the closer you’ll be to figuring out the ritual that makes you the most comfortable, confident, and capable of delivering the best audition possible.
+Break legs!

 Caitlin G. coaches acting in New York City and everywhere else via Skype.
 She has a BA from Wellesley College and an MFA from Boston University.
 She specializes in transitioning actors from the stage to the camera, and loves working with actors who are just starting out.
 Book lessons with Caitlin here!